minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @bronars-lott-1997.
-Factors that depend on the nature of the election also influence the level of contributions, since the expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations#footnote("Donations and contributions are used synonymously in this paper.") @Weschle_2022c[p.~8],
+Factors that depend on the nature of the election also influence the level of contributions, since the expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivized to gather more donations#footnote("Donations and contributions are used synonymously in this paper.") @Weschle_2022c[p.~8],
 @stratmann-2017[p.~25].
 The partisan lean of a state also determines which candidates are up for race @stratmann-2017[p.~9].
 PAC contributions in